cferreras/cferreras/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on some side proyects.
-- 🌱 I’m currently learning Spigot API (Java).
+- 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate on Spigot plugins.
-- 🤔 I’m looking for help with for job offers.
-- 💬 Ask me about anything.
+- 💬 Ask me about anything related to frontend development.
-- 📫 How to reach me: carlos@carlosferreras.com and @CferrerasCarlos
+- 📫 How to reach me: [email](mailto:carlos@carlosferreras.com).
 - 😄 Pronouns: he/him.
-- ⚡ Fun fact:
+- ⚡ Fun fact: I love programming and waching movies.
-If you shuffle a deck of cards well, it is likely that the deck is the only one with that combination that has ever existed.

 <!--